Click to Skip Ahead

 Microchipping is usually a once-in-a-lifetime procedure.
 There are rare cases in which the microchip can’t be picked up by the sensor later, though, and in even rarer cases, the microchip may fall out right after the procedure.

 When your dog is being scanned, ensure that they are scanned in all areas of their body for the microchip.
-Although it’s placed between the shoulder blades, it can migrate in the body through muscles and fascia, sometimes ending up farther down the back or in the lower part of the chest.
-Your dog’s microchip won’t migrate into an internal organ or cause a medical problem, however.
+Although it’s placed between the shoulder blades, it can migrate in the body underneath the skin, sometimes ending up farther down the neck or in the lower part of the chest.
+Your dog’s microchip won’t migrate into an internal organ and shouldn’t cause a medical problem, however, as it remains outside of body cavities, but local reactions, infection, and swelling after application are possible in rare cases.

 Does Pet Insurance Cover Microchipping?

 It will be important to check with your pet insurance company to find out if it will cover your dog’s microchip.
 Most won’t pay for this procedure because it is considered part of preventive or routine care, which is typically not covered.
-There are pet insurance companies that do allow you to add policy riders that will cover this type of care, but these are few and far between, so it may be difficult to find one that will help cover your microchip cost.
+There are pet insurance companies that do allow you to add policy riders that may cover this type of care, but these are few and far between, so it may be difficult to find one that will help cover your microchip cost, and due to the low cost of microchipping, it may not be worth paying higher insurance fees for this anyway.

 What to Do If the Microchip Falls Out